codesections-personal/codesections/minimizing_raku_dependencies.md

 The rules we just talked about limit on what packages `_` can include – but they don't say give us any guidance about what `_` _should_ include.
 Let's address that now.

 `_`'s scope is easy enough to state in broad terms: `_` should include a package if that package fits in the constraints above and provides functionality that many Raku packages would get utility from.
 If the package's scope is small enough that it can be implemented in 70 lines, then having it as an independent package would create a micro package; if that micro package would be useful in a bunch of Raku programs, then it would likely become a _widely used_ micro package.
-Since `_`'s goal is to reduce limit the number of widely used micro-packages in the Raku ecosystem, any package that meets these two critera is a good candidate for `_`.
+Since `_`'s goal is to limit the number of widely depended-on micro-packages in the Raku ecosystem, any package that meets these two criteria is a good candidate for `_`.

 But all that basically boils down to "`_` should include packages that are (1) small and (2) useful".
 While I doubt that many of you will disagree, knowing what "useful" means in practice is the hard part.